ccanalia82/aladdin-matter-daemon/README.md

 npm install
 ```

-The installation will automatically ensure that `start-matter.sh` is executable on macOS and Linux.
+During installation, a cross-platform postinstall script ensures `start-matter.sh` is executable on macOS and Linux.
+On Windows, this step simply logs a harmless message and continues safely.

 If you see:
 ```
 [postinstall] Ensured start-matter.sh is executable (755).